has occurred,

 such person as may be prescribed by regulations made by the Secretary

-of State for the purposes of this section .
+of State for the purposes of

 A relevant person must not subject, or cause or permit others to subject, a